allegroai/clearml-docs/docs/guides/optimization/hyper-parameter-optimization/examples_hyperparam_opt.md

 ## Optimize

 The optimizer is ready.
-Set the report period and [start](../../../references/sdk/hpo_optimization_hyperparameteroptimizer.md#start) it, providing the callback method to report the best performance.
+Set the report period and [start](../../../references/sdk/hpo_optimization_hyperparameteroptimizer.md#start) it, providing the callback method to report the best performance:

 ```python
 # report every 12 seconds, this is way too often, but we are testing here J